danila-mamontov/mentalhealth-chatbot/README.md

 `StateMemoryStorage` in `bot.py`.
 Handlers check the current state to decide what step to execute next.
 For each survey, a single state (`SurveyStates.phq9` or `SurveyStates.wbmms`) is used.
-The current question index is stored in memory so handlers simply increment the index after every answer and send the next question.
+Handlers keep the current question index with `bot.retrieve_data` so the index is incremented after every answer and the next question is sent seamlessly.

 ## 2. User Flow
 ### **New User**